cp2846/currency-converter/README.md

 # currency-converter
-Python script that parses input strings and uses exchange rate values from the fixer.io API to convert between GBP, USD, and EUR.
-This is a WIP version of a script that I plan on using in a bigger, later project.
+Python module that parses input strings and uses exchange rate values from the fixer.io API to convert between GBP, USD, and EUR.
+This is what is used to detect and convert currency values in the [Reddit Currency Bot](https://github.com/cp2846/reddit-currency-bot).

 # Usage